tony-albanese/ci-project-3/README.md

 pip3 freeze > requirements.txt
 ```
 + copied over the requirements.txt to the deployment repository
-+ Updated the python enviroment in the deployment repository
++ Updated the python environment in the deployment repository
 ```
 pip3 install -r requirements.txt
 ```